 - “Please accept my sincere apology for any frustration this may have caused you.”

 - “I am sorry for any misunderstanding you may have experienced.”

 Download a PDF of Myra’s Phrases so you can share this with your employees.

 Now you can give your representatives even more great skills for delivering the best customer experience and for handling difficult customer situations.
 Sign up for my email list and learn specific tips, approaches, and phrases to help your employees help your customers.

 You probably remember the story about dozens of JetBlue Airlines’ passengers being stranded for more than 10 hours on the tarmac without taking off.
-That was February 2007.
 Would you believe that JetBlue still managed to get the JD Power & Associates Award for #1 Customer Satisfaction for the airline industry for that year?

 How did they do it?
 They apologized outright to customers after the traumatic event.
 And here’s how they did it: